forrestjacobs/forrestjacobs.com/content/posts/syncthing-coding-projects.md

 date = 2023-05-06 12:00:00
 +++

-<span class="caps">I code</span> on a MacBook and a Windows PC, and I want to keep my coding projects in sync between them.
+I code on a MacBook and a Windows PC, and I want to keep my coding projects in sync between them.
 Here are my wishes in decreasing priority:

  1. Code changes on my MacBook should magically update my PC, and vice versa.
 (Think Dropbox.)
  2. Some files should not sync, like host-specific dependencies and targets.
 I want to ignore these files via patterns, a la [gitignore](https://git-scm.com/docs/gitignore).